-The setting of the time-to-live (TTL) field for data traffic is as defined in [IETF RFC 3443] for the short-pipe models with no PHP.
+The setting of the time-to-live (TTL) field for data traffic is as defined in [IETF RFC 3443] for the short pipe models with no PHP.
+This Recommendation describes the TTL field setting for the short-pipe models with no PHP.
+The setting of the TTL field for other modes of operation is not described in this version of the Recommendation.

-The setting of the time-to-live (TTL) field for the OAM traffic is as defined in [IETF RFC 5586] and [IETF tp-oam-fw].
+The setting of the time-to-live (TTL) field for the OAM traffic is as defined in [IETF RFC 5586] and [IETF RFC 6371] coam-fw].